-Applications for places outside the normal admission round and for other year groups may be made via the Local Authority with an in-year common application form.
-Those wishing to apply for a place under the Foundation Place criteria must also complete a supplementary form and return this directly to the school.
+Applications for places outside the normal admission round and for other year groups may be made via the Local Authority with an In-Year Common Application Form.
+Those wishing to apply for a place under the Foundation Place criteria must also complete a supplementary information form (SIF) and return this directly to the school.